Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Create-and-Assign-Custom-RBAC-Roles.md

 This page describes how to use the module to create your own custom RBAC roles and assign them at the appropriate scopes within your Enterprise-Scale deployment.

-In this example, we will create a custom RBAC role called "Reader Support Tickets" which will allow members to read everything in a subscription and to also open support tickets.
+In this example, we will create a custom RBAC role with the name "Reader Support Tickets" which will allow members to read everything in a subscription and to also open support tickets.

 We will then assign the new RBAC Role at the `es_landing_zones` scope.